 Belgium is a very small country located in the heart of Europe.
 It is bordered by four countries: France, the Netherlands, Germany, and Luxembourg.
 It is less than three hours by train to Amsterdam, Cologne, and London, and just one and a half hours from Paris.
 In Leuven, the campus is the city and vice versa.
 With its cobblestone streets and impressive gothic architecture, it is a quaint and charming city that pulses with the life of the university.

 Travel to Leuven

-Please make sure your son/daughter is at least three hours early to the airport for proper check-in and to go through security.
+Please make sure you arrive at least three hours early to the airport for proper check-in and to go through security.
 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes in case their luggage gets delayed.

 It is very important that your student be checking the airline website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.

 Loyola has an associate director who is a Belgian native and who is responsible for the resident community and assisting students in their acclimation to Leuven.
 The associate director is in constant contact with KULeuven’s Student Affairs Office to coordinate any other student affair and needs.
 The on-site director works with the students to ensure academic success and leads trips to various historic and relevant sites.